oroinc/documentation/user/back-office/products/products/create-simple.rst

         For every additional unit, provide precision and conversion rate compared to the main unit of quantity.

-        Select the **Sell** check box to enable selling the product in these units.
+        Select the **Sell** checkbox to enable selling the product in these units.
 Unless **Sell** is selected, the unit is considered a draft.

         You can delete the unnecessary unit of quantity by clicking the |IcClose| **Delete** icon next to it.